EugeneDevv/pesa-mint/Readme.md

 The service will start, and you can access the endpoints using a tool like Postman or by making HTTP requests.

-## Repository

-The code for this project is available in the Bitbucket repository: [Your Bitbucket Repository URL]

 ## Additional Notes

 This is a simple yet effective example of a micro web service for managing a bank account.
 The implementation adheres to REST API principles, includes appropriate limits and error handling, and provides a database for data storage.